fusor/apb-examples/experimental/bind-rhscl-postgresql-apb/README.md

 ## Requirements
 * ```launch_apb_on_bind: true``` must be set for the broker if you want to create multiple users for each bind.
-* NOTE: because of the lack of async bind, this APB could cause failures during bind that the service catalog can not recover from.
+* NOTE: Because of the lack of async bind, this APB could cause failures during bind that the service catalog can not recover from.
+* NOTE: That to use this APB you must build it and deploy it to your own org.

 ## Parameters
 * postgresql_database, default 'admin', Postgresql database name.